-- System Integrator model.
-The firms set their own price (s{ii}) and the platform sets the cross-travel prices s{ij}; the platform keeps an exogenously fixed share φ of the revenue it generates.
-This reflects for instance the business structure of Apple computers for hardware components: individual firms sell hardware components to Apple, which integrates these components.
-The integrator sells the combined (cross-network) services to end users at the price it sets.
-So in this case there are only bundle prices, and no link prices. - Platform model.
-In this model, the transport firms set all prices, and the platform keeps share φ of the revenues it generates.
-This reflects the business models of platform firms such as Airbnb, Booking, eBay, Amazon or AliExpress.6 The price for an on-network trip of firm i is P{ii}=s{ii}, and a cross-network trip first using firm i and then firm j has a price of p_i+q_j. - Intermediary model, transport firms as the leader.
-Transport firm i sells the segments of the cross-trips to the MaaS supplier at wholesale prices p_i and q_i, and the MaaS supplier sets cross-trips at retail price s{ij} to the travellers.
+- Integrator model.
+The firms set their own price (sii) and the platform sets the cross-travel prices sij; the platform keeps an exogenously fixed share φ of the revenue it generates.
+This model could apply to services provided by multimodal transport firms such as Transdev, Arriva, Keolis and Veolia in Europe, but expanding to other continents. - Platform model.
+In this model, the transport firms set all prices, and the platform keeps share $\phi$ of the revenues it generates.
+The price for an on-network trip of firm i is $P{ii}=s{ii}$ , and a cross-network trip first using firm i and then firm j has a price of $p_i+q_j$ .
+This set-up reflects the business models of platform firms such as Airbnb, Booking, eBay, Amazon or AliExpress.
+In transport, the Belgian public transport operator De Lijn launched mobile ticketing for third party resellers in 2016 through an open access agreements.
+This has contributed to a vibrant MaaS ecosystem in Flanders with 7 third party resellers, most of them MaaS operators (UITP, 2019). - Intermediary model, transport firms as the leader.
+Transport firm i sells the segments of the cross-trips to the MaaS supplier at wholesale prices $p_i$ and $q_i$ , and the MaaS supplier sets cross-trips at retail price $s{ij}$ to the travellers.
+The difference is that now there are two layers of price setting-wholesale and final cross-network prices-and thus extra serial marginalisation; conversely, with the Integrator model, the integrator is the only one that affects cross-network prices.
 This model reflects the retail market where intermediaries sell products and services that are bought from manufacturers or wholesalers.
-An example is Amazon, which buys products from many wholesalers and then sells them online to customers.
+A transport example is Whim, that buys tickets from the transport providers and sells them in bundles to customers adding value such as booking, planning and reservation services.